GuilhermeRossato/Sensor-Tracker-App/README.md

-# Fridge Temperature Watcher
+# SensorFridge Temperature Watcher

-An application to keep track of a list of refrigerators temperatures and receive notifications when values go outside of the acceptable range.
+An application to keep track of a list of refrigerators temperatures and send notifications when sensor readings go outside of the acceptable range.
+Additionally it shows (in it's frontend) the reading history, so that you can watch the readings in real time.

 This node app is divided in logic parts using a Model-View-Controller ([MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) architecture.
 It uses [Express](https://expressjs.com/) + [Node](https://node.org/) on the backend and [AngularJS](https://angularjs.org/) on the frontend.